 The command sort sorts the input file(s) according to some key.
 The input stream is treated as independent records of variable length delimited by new lines.
 Each record is treated as fields delimited by whitespaces or user specified single character.
 For a complete list of options, man sort.
-Some of the options are mentioned here in the examples below.
+Some of the options are mentioned below.